Yehiel Lasri

-Yehiel Lasri (יחיאל לסרי; born 21 August 1957) is an Israeli physician and politician who serves as mayor of Ashdod.
-He previously served as a member of the Knesset for the Centre Party, Lev and Likud.
+Yechiel Lasri (יחיאל לסרי; born 21 August 1957) is an Israeli physician and politician who serves as mayor of Ashdod.
+He previously served as a member of the Knesset for the Center Party, Lev and Likud.

 Biography

 Lasri was born in Morocco to a Jewish family, one of five children, and made aliyah to Israel in 1963 at the age of six, when his family moved to Ashdod.
 While growing up, he lost his father, and his illiterate mother washed floors to support her children.
 He was allowed to postpone military conscription to the Israel Defense Forces to study as part of the Atuda program.
 He studied medicine at Ben-Gurion University of the Negev.
 After completing his medical studies in 1982, he interned in the Department of Internal Medicine at Kaplan Medical Center in Rehovot.
 He began his military service as a battalion surgeon in the Combat Engineering Corps before being transferred to the Israeli Navy, where he filled a variety of medical positions.
 He eventually rose to become Surgeon-General of the Israeli Navy, and left the IDF with the rank of lieutenant colonel.

 After his discharge from the IDF, he worked as an internal medicine specialist.
 He was Deputy Director of the Department of Internal Medicine at Kaplan Medical Center.
 He specialized in treating AIDS and served as Acting Director of the Kaplan Medical Center AIDS Institute.
 Away from his job, he was one of the founders of the Israeli Andalusia Orchestra in 1994, and a director on its board.